-In this example shows the ratings provided by one family member for Cares for Tools, Materials, and Work Area,
+This example shows the ratings provided by one Transition Team Professional member for Cares for Tools, Materials, and Work Area,

-The scoring box indicates that for 'using school materials, tools..... safely and appropriately", the rater felt that this happened "Sometimes", a score of '2'.
+The scoring box indicates that for 'using school materials, tools..... safely and appropriately", the rater felt that this happened "Sometimes".
+A score of '2'.
 For the next item, "locating and returning tools", the score is '1' or "Seldom".
 The last statement in this skill set reflects that "following procedures...." happens "Usually" or a '3'.
 The total for this skill set is 6, entered into the last row of the scoring box.